JuliusStein/todo-mongodb/README.md

 ## Installation
 In order to run this application, you need to have [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/) installed.

-After having both installed, you will need to add a `.env` file to the root of the project with the following content:\n `DB_CONNECT = mongodb+srv://<username>:<password>@<yourDB>.mongodb.net/?retryWrites=true&w=majority`
+After having both installed, you will need to add a `.env` file to the root of the project with the following content:

+`DB_CONNECT = mongodb+srv://<username>:<password>@<yourDB>.mongodb.net/?retryWrites=true&w=majority`

 After this, run `npm start` to start the application.
 It will be available at `localhost:3000`.